MrFast-js/SkyblockFeatures/README.md

 </div>
 <br><br>

-*A Simple 1.8.9 Forge Hypixel Skyblock mod that adds features that are not commonly found in other mods but are very useful*
+*A unSimple 1.8.9 Forge Hypixel Skyblock mod that adds features that are not commonly found in other mods but are very useful*

 **For Beta Releases, Suggestions, and Support join the discord! https://discord.gg/MDTEAjbNw8**